eth4n22/tp/docs/DeveloperGuide.md

 ### Listing members with overdue books
 Listing members who have overdue books, where the book title and author are also displayed

-1. Prerequisites: List all members with overdue books using the `list users` command.
+1. Prerequisites: List all members with overdue books using the `list overdue users` command.
 Initially, no members have overdue books.
-2. Test case: `list users` (with no members having overdue books)
+2. Test case: `list overdue users` (with no members having overdue books)
    - Expected: Message indicating that there are currently no members with overdue books.
-3. Test case: `list users` (after multiple members have overdue books)
+3. Test case: `list overdue users` (after multiple members have overdue books)
    - Expected: List displays all members with overdue books.

 ### Searching books